Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-28_BlazorBestPractices/Index.md

 The layers are connected through interfaces and can be quickly tested because the application core does not depend on anything.

-This leads to  better maintainability and decoupling the infrastructure or technology used to access databases from the domain model layer.
+This leads to better maintainability and decoupling of the infrastructure or technology used to access databases from the domain model layer.

 Onion architecture is a software development approach that aims to create loosely coupled applications that are resilient to change.